shano/biogen/README.md

 4. Now just write the working code and re-run the unit tests using `python bio_**_test.py` until it finally passes.
 Now you're good to test with live data.

 5. Because the live data tends to have a 5 minute time-limit.
 I wrote a helper function to run when you are testing the code with live data.
-In the generated code folder, simply run `python bio_**.py` livetest and a text input will pop-up asking for your input.
+In the generated code folder, simply run `python bio_**.py livetest` and a text input will pop-up asking for your input.
+If pyperclip is installed this will also automatically copy the result to clipboard, especially handy for huge result sets.

 6. The generated code is meant to be a starting point.
 For example, if you end up writing more functions, you should be writing unit tests for those functions too.